-Externally-assessed components Review of marking (Service 2) Priority Review of marking (Priority Service 2) Internally-assessed Review of moderation (Service 3) components This service is not available if no adjustment was made to the centre's marks as a result of the original moderation.
-A review of moderation is not available for an individual candidate.
+Externally-assessed components Mark review (Service 2) Priority mark review (Priority Service 2) Internally-assessed components Moderation review (Service 3) This service is not available if no adjustment was made to the centre's marks as a result of the original moderation.
+A moderation review is not available for an individual candidate.

-What is the procedure for obtaining a review of moderation?
+What is the procedure for obtaining a moderation review?

-Initiate an enquiry about results Submit a request for Service 3 - Review of moderation.
+Initiate an enquiry about results Submit a request for Service 3 - moderation review.
 The awarding body will provide details of where to send the sample.
-Despatch moderation sample • The original moderation sample must be sent for review. • The sample must be despatched within three working days of receiving confirmation from the awarding body that the request has been accepted.
+Despatch moderation sample The original moderation sample must be sent for review.
+The sample must be despatched within three working days of receiving confirmation from the awarding body that the request has been accepted.
 Receive outcome of review You will be notified of the outcome.
 Feedback will normally be provided.